noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 It should also be mentioned that tissues containing higher water content, such as skin and muscle, have the highest conductivity at all frequencies.

 This trend suggests that while the frequencies associated with Wi-Fi have the potential to be absorbed by and affect the body, frequencies emitted by Qi wireless chargers between 87kHz and 205kHz may not have enough energy or have too large of a wavelength to affect cells to the same degree.

 ##### Limitations
-While conductivity could be a useful metric in determining what tissues are most affected by EMFs and Electromagnetic Raidation, these metrics alone do not provide sufficient evidence to support
+While conductivity could be a useful metric in determining what tissues are most affected by EMFs and Electromagnetic Raidation, these metrics alone do not provide sufficient evidence to support negative effects other than the thermal effects mentioned.

 - No way to correlate these values with quantity of exposure
 - No effects of this conductivity listed in paper